aKhadiemik/ProcureIt/README.md

 ### Version Control

-We will use the Github flow branching model for our repository, maintaining separate branches for features, releases, and hotfixes.
-Pull requests will be used for code review.
+Github flow branching model employed for this repository, maintaining separate branches for features, releases, and hotfixes.
+Pull requests used for code review.

 ### Deployment

-The application will be deployed on a cloud platform like AWS or Heroku.
-Continuous integration and deployment (CI/CD) pipelines will be set up for automated deployment.
+The application built to be deployed either on-premise or over PaaS's platforms like AWS or Heroku.
+Continuous integration and deployment (CI/CD) pipelines set up for automated deployment.

 ### Data Population

-Initially, we will provide sample data for testing purposes.
+Sample data used for testing purposes.
 For production, users will input their own procurement data through the application.

 ### Testing

-We will use automated testing frameworks like PyTest for backend testing and Jest for frontend testing.
-Continuous integration will ensure that tests are run with every code push.
+Automated testing frameworks like PyTest uused for backend testing and Jest for frontend testing.
+Continuous integration to ensure that tests are run with every code push.

 ## Existing Solutions